Amazingly, 16th October 2020 marked the 200th birthday of The Royal Kent School!

 In 1950, the first Parent Teacher Association formed, and they were able to persuade the local authorities to build a modern school in Oakshade Road.

 The present-day RKS has visible reminders of the original building in the shape of a plaque which reads, ’Royal Kent School Founded 1820’, and the bell from the turret on its roof.
-In keeping with tradition, the school still ring this bell each morning to start the school day!
+In keeping with tradition, the school still ring this bell throughout each day.

 If you would like to read a much more detailed account of the history of The Royal Kent, please click here to access a fantastic account by Ernest Crossland.